Study for European banks says Brexit would harm sector

 Exchanges and clearing and settlement houses for securities could also be hit by new restrictions unless they are recognised as "equivalent", the study said.

-Last week Deutsche Boerse and the London Stock Exchange said their plans to merge would not be derailed by a Brexit.
+Last week Deutsche Boerse (DB1Gn.DE) and the London Stock Exchange (LSE.L) said their plans to merge would not be derailed by a Brexit.

 (Reporting by Huw Jones; Editing by Mark Potter)